Easy Interval Method available in English, German and Dutch (see below)

 Alex G: "Yesterday I beat my 6 years old 5k PB using the EIM.
 I ran 20:56, so if you doubt the method is working for the not very talented runner ((I am in my 50s), doubt no more."

-Robert Cooper: "I’ve been using the EMI for over a year now, and it’s rejuvenated my running with the benefits that many others have stated, including better economy, strength, reactivity and being injury free".
+Robert Cooper: "I’ve been using the EIM for over a year now, and it’s rejuvenated my running with the benefits that many others have stated, including better economy, strength, reactivity and being injury free".

 Steven C Cross (USA): "Where has this book been my entire running and coaching life?"